pastorryanhayden/blessedhopemtvernon.org/_includes/welcome-3.md

 ## Location

-Immanuel Baptist Church is located at 2327 Oxford St on the northeast side of Delano, just one block south of County Line Road.
+Blessed Hope Baptist Church is located at 910 S 26th St on the southeast side of Mt.
+Vernon, right next to Veteran's Memorial Park.